miguelalarcos/quick-search-form/README.md

 Server side:

-The *validate* function takes an object (remember it has decimals and moments) and a schema, and returns a dictionary where keys are the fields of the schema and values are true or false indicating if it's valid or not.
+The *validate* function takes a JSON and a schema, and returns a dictionary where keys are the fields of the schema and values are true or false indicating if it's valid or not.
+The *validate* function call each validate property function with two arguments, the value of the property (*moment* and *decimal* way) and the full object.

 Example: